simonconway1979/CV/README.md

 **Condaal Ltd** (January 2012 to November 2013)
 *Business ower*
-Ran a software accelerator competition looking for companies to partner on software projects Delivered a care home management system for a client
+Ran a software accelerator competition looking for companies to partner on software projects Delivered a care home management system for a client.

 **Alkemygold Ltd - educational consultancy** (June 2003 to December 2011)
 *Deputy CEO*